sds/haml-lint/README.md

 `enabled`     | If `false`, this linter will never be run.
 This takes precedence over any other option.
 `include`     | List of files or glob patterns to scope this linter to.
 This narrows down any files specified via the command line.
 `exclude`     | List of files or glob patterns to exclude from this linter.
 This excludes any files specified via the command line or already filtered via the `include` option.
+`severity`    | The severity of the linter.
+External tools consuming `haml-lint` output can use this to determine whether to warn or error based on the lints reported.

 ### Global File Exclusion